-59. The Quaver is a black Note with a Stem, and a Hook, made thus, and may be divided into two Semiquavers or
+59. The Quaver is a black Note with a Stem and a Hook, made thus, and may be divided into two Semiquavers, or four Demisemiquavers.

-60. The proportions of these three principal Notes to each other, are therefore as under, and the Demisemiqvaver, which has three Hooks, being one quarter the length of the Quaver.
+60. The proportions of these three principal Notes to each other, are therefore as under, being one quarter the length of the Quaver.
+Their proportions to the Crotchet are,